Ilana Kloss: Post-tennis career

 Kloss and her spouse Billie Jean King became minority owners of the Los Angeles Dodgers baseball team in September 2018 - so Kloss has three World Series championships to her credit (2020, 2024, and 2025). - and Angel City FC, a Los Angeles–based team that began play in the National Women's Soccer League in 2022.

 Kloss, along with King, is a member of the Advisory Board of the Professional Women's Hockey League, which was formed in 2023.
 The MVP award for the PWHL playoffs was named the Ilana Kloss Playoff MVP award, first awarded to Minnesota forward, Taylor Heise.

 Personal life

 Kloss was born in Johannesburg, South Africa.
+She grew up in a traditional Jewish family and credited her parents with encouraging both her and her sister, Merle, to pursue their interests independently while supporting her early development in tennis.

 On October 18, 2018, Kloss married American tennis player Billie Jean King.
 The ceremony was performed by former New York City Mayor David Dinkins.
 King and Kloss had been together for over 40 years as of 2021.